adonisjs/v5-docs/content/guides/views/templating-syntax.md

 ## Curly braces

-Edge uses the popular approach of double curly braces (aka mustache) to evaluate the Javascript expressions.
-You can use any valid [Javascript expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#expressions) inside the curly braces and Edge will evaluate it for you.
+Edge uses the popular approach of double curly braces (aka mustache) to evaluate the JavaScript expressions.
+You can use any valid [JavaScript expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#expressions) inside the curly braces and Edge will evaluate it for you.

 ```edge
 {{ user.username }}